#PrepareAtPeace | Paige Ingalls ’16, A Day In The Life Of A Student-Teacher

-At 9:30 a.m., Ingalls and Ms. Bloomer have effortlessly seat the children in a circle on the floor, where both they and the kids take 30 seconds to greet one another.
+At 9:30 a.m., Ingalls and Ms. Bloomer have effortlessly seated the children in a circle on the floor, where they and the children take 30 seconds to greet one another.
 The concept of herding cats is lost on the two, as they take the time to lovingly greet and treat their learners as individuals.

 “First we have a greeting, whether it’s a fist-bump, a handshake or a high-five — every kid is getting spoken to, which is really important.”
 Ingalls adds.
 “All of these [methods] just really foster community.”

 After the kids have expended some of their energy, Ingalls dives straight into her lessons and even shows a brief video about polar bears, after which the children are then prompted to state anything they may have learned from the video.
 Critical thinking is a reoccurring theme in all of the activities Ingalls assigns to her students.
 She reinforces the notion that for a child to learn, they must not simply repeat the information given, but instead create questions of their own.
 For example, “What would you like to know about polar bears?”
 It’s these kinds of teaching methods that make Ingalls, as well as other WPU students, a cut above the rest.